Systematic reviews: searching for evidence

 Learning outcomes

-• have experience of constructing an advanced search using Ovid MEDLINE
+• Gain practical experience in constructing and refining an advanced search using Ovid MEDLINE.

 Process

-This is a two-hour, in-person course consisting of presentation, demonstrations and practical hands-on exercises.
+This is a two-hour, in-person course consisting of presentations, demonstrations, and hands-on practical exercises.

 Tutors